 A couple of decades ago, I would say maybe that was true.
-But now there are so many legitimate and authentic places to find freelance design jobs.
+But now there are so many legitimate and authentic places to find freelance graphic design jobs.

-Today, I am going to share some very popular websites that have a lot of opportunities for freelance design jobs.
+Today, I am going to share some very popular websites that have a lot of opportunities for freelance graphic design jobs.

 Smashing Magazine tops my list because this is one such website that has very high-quality graphic design and programming jobs.
 The positions range from full-time, part-time or freelance to entirely remote work.